Broadwell Christian Hospital

 Broadwell Christian’s mission statement expresses that they desire to provide holistic health care focused on the poor and marginalized of Fatehpur and its surrounding districts.
 They desire to do this for all people, regardless of race, caste, creed, or religion.
 To this end, Broadwell’s staff focuses on prayer.
 They have prayer in the ward every morning and a monthly all-Fatehpur prayer meeting.

-The Fatehpur Community Health and Development Program has three components: the rural project, the urban project, and the CHASINI project.
+The Fatehpur Community Health and Development Program has both rural and urban components.
 The rural project is designed to strengthen the government’s community health system.
-The project has trained the Accredited Social Health Activists to teach as well as to identify problems, prioritize and analyze them, and develop action plans.
+The project staff have trained the Accredited Social Health Activists to teach as well as to identify problems, prioritize and analyze them, and develop action plans.
 They conduct health awareness programs on HIV/AIDS and TB.
 The urban project conducts refresher training for the Community Health Volunteers on issues such as family planning.
-The CHASINI project works with adolescents and young couples on issues such as sexuality, marriage, and HIV/AIDS prevention.
-Through all these programs, Broadwell Christian Hospital seeks to reach out to those around them.
+Through all their programs, Broadwell Christian Hospital seeks to reach out to those around them.